TukuTuru/MiniMax1/README.md

 ## Description

 MinimaX1 is the minimalistic version of the MiniMax Theme series.
-It includes a dynamic integration of Toolset Plugins, comes with Bootstrap and is WPML ready.
+It includes a dynamic integration of Toolset Plugins.
+It integrates Bootstrap.
 The rest is free to customize.

 ## Current Version